Kanda Naal Mudhal (TV series): Casting

 Neethane Enthan Ponvasantham fame Dharshana will play the lead role along with Idhayathai Thirudathe fame Navin Kumar.
-Meena Kumari and Rishikeshav are working together after the 2017-2011 TV series Magal.
+Meena Kumari and Rishikeshav are collaborating after the 2017-2011 TV series Magal.
 Rashmitha was selected to play the role of Archana and Arun Rajan was selected to play the role of Nagulan.
 Arun Rajan last appeared in the Sun TV series Poove Unakkaga in 2020-2022.
 Sanjeev Venkat and Anuradha joined the cast in August 2022.